 To create one of these, you’ll need a product or service feed.
 If you’re a retailer, you’ll need to use your product feed from Google Merchant Center (the same one you’re using for a Shopping campaign).
 Follow the steps of creating a simple display remarketing campaign.
 Below the Budget tab, you’ll see additional settings:

 Open it, look for dynamic ads, and check the box that says “Use a data feed for personalized ads”.
-If you don’t have your feed already uploaded to AdWords, just choose your business type:
+If you don’t have your feed already uploaded to Google Ads, just choose your business type:

 If you do have your feed ready to go, you’ll be asked to select it: